Murad9288/About__My__Details/README.md

 Programming is my favorite hobby and everything new in programming attracts me always.
 I am always ready to take challenges and learn with my best.

-I am trying to be an ideal Programmer and my goal is to be a software developer Insha-Allah.
+I am trying to be an ideal Programmer and my goal is to be a Ios software developer Insha-Allah.
 Everybody pray for me. **